fedluc/qupled/docs/introduction.rst

 Limitations
 -----------

-Ground state (zero temperature) calculations are not available for the quantum schemes (QSTLS, QSTLS-IET and QVS).
+Ground state (zero temperature) calculations are not available for the QSTLS-IET and QVS schemes.

 Units
 -----